unicorn79dev/ICO/README.md

 # ICO

 Welcome to the `ICO` repository.
-This project represents a ico (initial coin offering) of a token while using ethereum blockchain.
+This project represents an Initial Coin Offering (ICO) of a token using the Ethereum blockchain.

 ## Table of Contents
 - [Verification and Security](#verification-and-security)